DennisZ0706/Shopping-List/README.md

 ## Preview

-![screenshot_hover](Showcase/screenshot_hover.png?raw=true "Hover over an item to show image") Hover over an item to show image of the item
+![screenshot_hover](Showcase/screenshot_hover.png?raw=true "Hover over an item to show image") Hover over an item to show the image of the item

 ![screenshot_click_item](Showcase/screenshot_click_item.png?raw=true "Click an item to show additional info") Click on an item to show the additional info of the item